Bird Watching & Nature Trails In Northern Wisconsin

 Read more on the Catherine Wolter Wilderness Area.

 The “Chip” is a 15,300-acre flowage with 233 miles of rugged pine and aspen shoreline cut by numerous bays, channels, and floating bogs.
 The waters are dotted with hundreds of forested islands.
 Travel by boat or canoe to fully appreciate the abundant wildlife throughout the warm months.

-Web site: WDNR Chippewa Flowage
+Read more on the WDNR Chippewa Flowage

 7. Fallison Lake Nature Trail